The Nursing Home Law Center is committed to providing the legal resources necessary to hold negligent facilities accountable.

 Negligence and Carelessness

 Neglect is one of the leading causes of injuries in nursing homes.
-Residents can suffer serious harm when staff members fail to provide essential care.
-Examples of negligence include:
+Failing to avoid physical harm and provide adequate care often includes:

 Many nursing homes operate with fewer staff than required to provide proper care.
 Staff members may be overworked or lack the appropriate training to handle the specific needs of residents.
 Understaffing leads to: